 The advent calendar front and back is printed on each panel of fabric (we sell it by the panel, which you can find here) and there are instructions printed on it as well, however we thought we'd make you a step-by-step guide to help you through it.

-Cut out the back of the panel around the edge of the red border
+Cut out the back of the panel around the edge of the gold star border

-Cut out each strip of front pockets around the cream seam allowances that border them.
+Cut out each strip of front pockets around the taupe seam allowances that border them.

 Fold the top edge seam allowance to the back of each pocket strip and press.
 Stitch in place.

 Next comes arguably the trickiest part of the advent calendar; the box pleats!
 Once you get into a rhythm, they're not half as bad as what you think.
 They're just a bit faffy because they're so small and the iron is so big, so watch your fingers!
-What you want to do is take each pocket edge and make it meet the dashed turquoise line in between each pocket, folding the cream seam allowance underneath it as you go.
-It's really hard to explain in words, so here is a video to hopefully offer some assistance!
-(Excuse the filming skills - The Mother is many things, but Baz Luhrman she ain't!!)
+Take each pocket edge and make it meet the dashed line in between each pocket and press, forming the box pleat at the back.

 Make box pleats in between each pocket.

-Line up each front pocket strip against its corresponding coloured strip on the back panel and pin in place.
+Line up each front pocket strip against a coloured strip on the back panel and pin in place.

 Sew the front pocket strips to the back panel along the dotted lines in between each pocket, which you have just used for lining up your box pleats.
 If you can't get right to the bottom of each line without the pockets getting in the way, it doesn't matter.

-Stitch each pocket strip to the back panel along the bottom of each strip and remove your basting stitches.
+Stitch each pocket strip to the back panel along the bottom of each strip.

 Layer a piece of wadding the same size as the advent calendar to the back of the front panel and stitch around the edges to secure it.